 - Advocate users — use app at least 1 hour a week, spend $5 in app a week, iPhone users

 Push notifications are messages that are sent to users when they are outside of the app, showing up on their home screen.
-They are best used to engage those who have downloaded your app, but aren’t using it any longer.
+They are best used to engage those who have downloaded your app, but aren’t using it any longer or frequently.
 By sending them relevant messages outside of the app, you can drive them back into your app where they can start spending or engaging again.

-If you’re a gaming app, try sending users free credits to get them back into your app and gaming again.
+If you’re a gaming app, try sending users free credits to get them back in-app and gaming again.
 E-commerce?
 Free shipping.
 Lifestyle?
 Tips for healthy living or interior decorating.
 Food?
 Free and easy recipes users won’t be able to resist.
 Have someone who abandoned cart?
 Send them a coupon for 10% off when they complete their purchase.

-By testing, you will reduce the risk of sending users a message that’s ineffective.
+By testing, you will reduce the risk of sending users an in-app marketing message that’s ineffective.
 Sending messages that aren’t relevant or are annoying, detract from the user experience.
 Plan to message users as infrequently as possible, and when you do, make sure it’s as effective as possible.

-Example: Test which special offer appeals to a segment of users who open the app after 30+ days of being away.
+Example: Test which special offer appeals to a segment of users who open the app after 30 or more days of being away.
 Then, launch the better-performing offer to everyone without having to push an update to the app store and waiting for your users to update their app.

-For more on how to optimize the user experience request a demo for In-App Marketing by TUNE.
-The learn about each stage of mobile marketing, download the free report “Deconstructing the Mobile Marketing Funnel.”
+For more on how to optimize the user experience for each stage of in-app marketing, download the free report “Deconstructing the Mobile Marketing Funnel.”

 Like this article?
 Sign up for our daily blog digest emails.